Airline codes: Call signs (flight identification or flight ID)

 The one most widely used within commercial aviation is type C. The flight identification is very often the same as the flight number, though this is not always the case.
 In case of call sign confusion, a different flight identification can be chosen, but the flight number will remain the same.
-Call sign confusion happens when two or more flights with similar flight numbers fly close to each other, e.g., KLM 645 and KLM 649 or Speedbird 446 and Speedbird 664.
+Call sign confusion happens when two or more flights with similar flight numbers fly close to each other, e.g., KLM 645 and KLM 649 or BA's Speedbird 446 and Speedbird 664.

 The flight number is published in an airline's public timetable and appears on the arrivals and departure screens in the airport terminals.
 In cases of emergency, the airline name and flight number, rather than the call sign, are normally mentioned by the main news media.

 Some call signs are less obviously associated with a particular airline than others.
-This might be for historic reasons (South African Airways uses the callsign "Springbok", hearkening back to the airline's old livery which featured a springbok), or possibly to avoid confusion with a call sign used by an established airline.
+This might be for historic reasons (South African Airways uses the call sign 'Springbok', hearkening back to the airline's original livery which featured a springbok), or possibly to avoid confusion with a call sign used by an established airline.

-Companies' assigned names may change as a result of mergers, acquisitions, or change in company name or status; British Airways uses BOAC's old callsign ("Speedbird"), as British Airways was formed by a merger of BOAC and British European Airways.
-Country names can also change over time and new call signs may be agreed in substitution for traditional ones.
+Companies' assigned names may change as a result of mergers, acquisitions, or change in company name or status; British Airways (BA) uses the former BOAC call sign 'Speedbird', as British Airways was formed by a merger of BOAC and British European Airways (BEA).
+Country names can also change over time, and new call signs may be agreed in substitution for traditional ones.
 The country shown alongside an airline's call sign is that wherein most of its aircraft are believed to be registered, which may not always be the same as the country in which the firm is officially incorporated or registered.
 There are many other airlines in business whose radio call signs are more obviously derived from the trading name.

-The callsign should ideally resemble the operator's name or function and not be confused with callsigns used by other operators.
-The callsign should be easily and phonetically pronounceable in at least English, the international language of aviation.
-For example, Air France' callsign is "Airfrans"; 'frans' is the phonetic spelling of 'France'.
+The call sign should ideally resemble the operator's name or function, and not be confused with call signs used by other operators.
+The call sign should be easily and phonetically pronounceable, in at least English, the international language of aviation.
+For example, Air France' call sign is 'Airfrans'; 'frans' is the phonetic spelling of 'France'.
+Another example is Kalitta Charters II, whose call sign 'Dragster' is for owner Doug Kalitta, an NHRA Mission Foods Drag Racing Series Top Fuel champion.

-In the previous years, alpha-numeric callsigns have been adopted by airlines (mostly in Europe) to minimise callsign confusion over the radio.
-This kind of callsign may include a combination of: a digit and a letter, digit and two letters, or two-digits and one letter. e.g. Airfrans 65 Kilo (AFR65K).
+In the previous years, alpha-numeric call signs have been adopted by airlines (mostly in Europe) to minimise call sign confusion over the radio.
+This kind of call sign may include a combination of: a digit and a letter, digit and two letters, or two-digits and one letter. e.g. Airfrans six-five kilo (AFR65K).